|Alarm group identifier||The unambiguous identifier of an alarm group in the application.|

 When starting the application, if the shutdown time does not exceed the configured time and the application has not been edited, stored active alarms will be automatically re-created with the original information (status, time of origin, acknowledgment time, etc.).

 The memorized alarms are created immediately after the alarm group is created at startup, before any alarm can occur in the application.
 Later, when an alarm occurs and it is determined that it has already been created by reading from the file, it will be associated with this memorized alarm (no additional will be created).
-This applies to both scripted and data-extension alarms.
+This applies to both in the script and alarms from data extension.
 This concept allows you to achieve "existence" of active alarms while briefly turning off the application, so neither in states nor in alarm history you will not be able to see that the alarm actually disappeared when the application was stopped and that it was triggered by running the application again.
 After the application starts, the file will be deleted.